 Derech Eretz Camp runs every January and July.

-Applications for the 2019 January trip are now open.
+Applications for the 2020 January trip are now closed.

 The Hebrew term ‘Derech Eretz’ means literally, ‘the way of the land’, but as a concept embodies the idea of conduct that contributes to decency, respect and social awareness.
 This is the name we have chosen for our Jewish-Aboriginal partnership program with Toomelah and Boggabilla.

 What: 10 day camp every January and July

 Where: the communities of Toomelah and Boggabilla in northern NSW

 Read more information about volunteering on this program here

 “As the ‘Jewish Mob,’we will continue to return to the communities of Toomelah & Boggabilla, learning, playing & building meaningful relationships with the Elders & children.
 Spending a week amongst this community was